 We’ve all had the bad dream of being back in school again and suddenly finding out that we must take an important exam for which we are totally unprepared.
 Well, maybe this dream, like the parable of the foolish bridesmaids, is meant to be a warning to us.
 For though we may not be the generation to witness the end of the world (1 Thes 5:13-18), each one of us will experience the end of our own world.
 He will come, perhaps suddenly, for each of us, at a time of His choosing, not ours.

 Many have speculated about exactly when he will come.
 They’ve poured over the book of Revelation and other passages of Scripture such as Paul’s description of being caught up in the air in I Thes 4.
 Will there be a secret rapture before he comes?
 Will this occur before the great tribulation, or after?
 Is what is happening currently in the Middle East foretold in the Bible and therefore a sign that the end is near?

 Preoccupation with such things is simply a pious form of snoozing on the job.
 The end is, in fact near.
 Our role is not to calculate the day, but to prepare for it.
 We must maintain a constant state of readiness, with our bags packed and our lamps burning brightly.
 If we take care never to be entirely absorbed by the tyranny of everyday business, we’ll never be caught off guard.
 We can still enjoy this life while using it as a springboard into the next.

-This post on the ten virgins or bridesmaids, five foolish & five wise, is offered as a reflection upon the readings for the 32nd Sunday in Ordinary Time, liturgical cycle A – Wisdom 6:12-16), Psalm 63, I Thessalonians 4:13-18; Matthew 25:1-13 (the parable of the foolish and wise bridesmaids or virgins).
+This post on the ten virgins or bridesmaids, five foolish & five wise, is a reflection upon the readings for the 32nd Sunday in Ordinary Time, liturgical cycle A – Wisdom 6:12-16), Psalm 63, I Thessalonians 4:13-18; Matthew 25:1-13 (the parable of the foolish and wise bridesmaids or virgins).